Fake apologies and the power of sincerity. Moral values in action

 1 3 786 0

-Conflict analysis
+Conflict Analysis

 We all want justice and forgiveness.
 However, often the desire for one's own concept of justice replaces the need to forgive and be forgiven.

 Asking for forgiveness is not a vaccine against pangs of conscience.
-Of course, you can apologize only in order to establish relationships that are beneficial to you for one reason or another.
+Of course, you can apologize only in order to improve relationships that are beneficial to you for one reason or another.
 You can masterfully learn to ask for forgiveness, but there will be no honesty in them.

-Speak what you feel
+Say what you feel

-Feel free to feel!
+Don't be shy about your feelings!
 The main thing is to believe in what you are doing.

-Talk about how your partner feels
+Say what your partner feels

 Wait and hope